Rakagami/over-the-head/README.md

 * **What are Starlink Groups?**

 A the definition of a starlink group is taken from [here](https://space.skyrocket.de/doc_sdat/starlink-v1-5.htm) and [here](https://space.skyrocket.de/doc_sdat/starlink-v2-mini.htm).
 Essentially they refer to which orbital shell a satellite belongs.
 This is interesting when discussing connectivity to starlink when you are at a specific latitude.

+* **Does this access historical TLE data, so we can make accurate predictions on timestamp far to the past?**

+No. At least not yet.

+* **The command takes so long!
+Why is that?**

+Even by caching the requested tles, the majority of the computation times is probably spent on orbit propagation for every satellite in the constellation.
+Maybe we can cache that...

+* **Why is thera a FAQ for such a tiny project?**

+Because I can.